A busy service area with a large building, located off the busy A14 road.

 Early facilities included a McColl's newsagent.
 A Ben & Jerry's kiosk was also trialled here for a time.

-Cambridge was built very close to Lolworth services, which was regarded as being fine for cars but too small for HGVs.
-The presence of a large competitor has caused it to scale right back.
+Cambridge service area built very close to Lolworth services, which was regarded as being fine for cars but too small for HGVs.
+The presence of Cambridge as a large competitor caused Lolworth to scale right back, and eventually close.

-When Cambridge services first opened, blue signs were mistakenly used, instead of the correct (at the time) green.
-Since 1992, the only way to tell the difference between a motorway service area and an a-road one is the colour of the signs.
-Technically, this means it was opened as a motorway service area, despite not being near a motorway.
+When Cambridge services opened, blue signs were mistakenly used, instead of the correct (at the time) green signs.
+The incorrect signage implies that Cambridge is a motorway service area, when there is no motorway for it to serve.
 Some listings have referred to it as being at the end of the M11.

 | Fenstanton (A14 eastbound, 3 miles)|